ianrastall/system-info-checker/README.md

 # System Info Checker

-System Info Checker is a Python script that collects detailed CPU and memory information from your system and writes it to a text file (`system_info.txt`).
-It is designed to work on a wide range of operating systems, making it a universal tool for system diagnostics.
+System Info Checker is a universal Python script that collects detailed information about your system's CPU and memory and writes it to a text file (`system_info.txt`).
+It leverages native, platform-specific tools to gather data and supports a wide range of operating systems.

 ## What It Does

-- **Collects CPU Information:**
+- **CPU Information:**
-  Retrieves details such as the CPU name, base speed, number of cores, and logical processors.
+  Retrieves details such as the CPU name, base clock speed, number of cores, logical processors, and virtualization support (if available).

-- **Collects Memory Information:**
+- **Memory Information:**
   Gathers the total system RAM.

 - **Platform-Specific Data Collection:**
-  Uses native system utilities (like WMIC on Windows, `lscpu` and `/proc/meminfo` on Linux, and `sysctl` on macOS) to gather the information.
+  Utilizes native system utilities (e.g., WMIC on Windows, `lscpu` and `/proc/meminfo` on Linux, `sysctl` on macOS, etc.) to accurately obtain system details.

 - **Output:**
-  The complete system information is saved to a text file (`system_info.txt`).
-Minimal console output is provided just to indicate the detected operating system and confirm that the file has been written.
-The script also pauses before exiting, which is helpful when launched via double-click.
+  The collected information is saved to a text file (`system_info.txt`).
+The console displays only minimal messages—indicating the detected operating system and confirming that the file has been written—before pausing for user input.

 ## Supported Operating Systems

-- **Windows** (using WMIC)
+- **Windows** (via WMIC)
-- **Linux** (using `lscpu`, `free`, and `/proc/meminfo`)
+- **Linux** (via `lscpu`, `free`, and `/proc/meminfo`)
-- **macOS (Darwin)** (using `sysctl`)
+- **macOS (Darwin)** (via `sysctl`)
 - **FreeBSD**
 - **OpenBSD**
 - **NetBSD**